Supported domain control validation (DCV) methods for domain prevalidation

 Domain prevalidation: DCV methods

-Industry standards prevent Certificate Authorities (CAs), such as DigiCert, from issuing your TLS/SSL certificate until you demonstrate control over the fully qualified domain names (FQDNs) and IP address on the certificate order.
+Industry standards prevent Certificate Authorities, such as DigiCert, from issuing TLS/SSL certificates until you demonstrate control over the domains and IP address on your certificate.
 We refer to this process as the Domain Control Validation (DCV) process.

 Email